🍾When in the liquor store, I almost always get ID'd. Near the end of 2017 it happened & the clerk commented she thought she'd have to refuse the sale.

 6. Calm your Anxiety.
 Since our body pulses out stress hormones even when we think of things that aren't going to physically harm us (like an unpaid bill or dirty laundry) long term stress ends up showing on our face.
 Studies show emotional stress can reveal or even exacerbate a number of skin disorders.
 It's easy to say "Find something that helps you to de-stress and do it regularly" but most of us need help finding that thing, what it looks like.
 Work with a practitioner to find the root cause of your stress so you can begin moving away from it.

-As with all daunting tasks, it takes some awareness, planning, preparation, time and care, but with a support team in place to help you move through what you need and when, you can begin taking steps in the 'self care' stadium that will have you feeling amazing each and every day.
+As with all daunting tasks, it takes some awareness, planning, preparation, time and care, but with a support team in place to help you move through what you need and when, you can begin taking steps in the 'self care' stadium that will feel good, taste good and have you feeling amazing each and every day.